 They cleverly use Reinhartz et al (2005) to support the accessibility and actionability criteria.
 They found that the acquisition, retention and profitability of customers are dependent on how much resources are invested, and in what way.
 They assert that segmentation decisions should be made using a responsiveness-responsibility matrix; however they provide little evidence to back this up.
 This framework can be useful for simple decisions, but doesn’t recognise the intricacies of complex decisions.
 Kim et al (2006) propose CLV based on past contribution, potential value and churn probability.
 This could enhance segmentation strategies; however it is not mentioned in the paper.

-This section is bullet-pointed and this makes it easy for the reader to understand how CLV affects each criteria.
 The authors use a balanced approach, while this gives an unbiased view; it results in a lack of decisiveness and clarity of argument.
 Overall, the authors achieve their goal of evaluating CLV as a basis for segmentation.

 1. Smaller Micro-Segments